LPM CLI

 Prerequisites

-• LPM installed - see Installation.
+• LPM CLI installed - see Installation.

 • A package.json plus bun.lock or bun.lockb in the project root.